ajcastineira/CommonApiBundle/README.md

 ### BooleanType

+> NOTE.
+This form type is useful only if you are using **Symfony Form Component** in your application.
+If you don't use *Symfony forms* for building your RESTful web service, then this form type will be useless for you.

 Suppose that you have `Settings` entity which stores information about type of notifications which should be enabled.
 Then PUT method of your API could receive something like this `json` body.